 In Ayurveda, as the digestive system is also our detoxification system, when the digestion breaks down, so does the ability to detox.

-Five thousand years ago in a non-toxic world, Ayurvedic experts thought it important even then to design one of the most sophisticated detoxification programs in the world, called Panchakarma.
-Today, with digestive-compromising stress and environmental toxicity at an all-time high, resetting digestive strength and regular detoxification are more important than ever.
+Five thousand years ago, in a non-toxic world, Ayurvedic experts thought it important, even then, to design one of the most sophisticated detoxification programs in the world, called Panchakarma.
+Today, with digestive-compromising stress and environmental toxicity at an all-time high, resetting digestive strength and regular detoxification is more important than ever.

-It is clearly unique in this day and age to find a system of medicine that is over 5000 years old and still today one of the largest on the planet.
+It is unique in this day and age to find a system of medicine that is over 5000 years old and, still today, one of the largest on the planet.
 Ayurvedic medicine, although in its infancy here in America, has over 300,000 Indian doctors in the All Indian Ayurvedic Congress, making it the largest medical organization in the world.

 Perhaps the reason for Ayurveda’s unrivaled longevity is its basis in truth.

 What is Ayurveda to you?